jmielkeway/ccos4rbpi_volume0/chapter09/syscall.md

 The routine replaces the value of the `x0` register saved on the stack with the return value from the system call.
 Thus, when `__ENTRY_RESTORE` runs, returning to user space, the application will have the return value of the system call available in the architecturally correct register.
 This is how the kernel communicates back to user space.

-After updating the return value, `__ret_to_user` is called, IRQs are diabled, and `__ENTRY_RESTORE` restores state before returning to user space.
+After updating the return value, control branches to `__ret_to_user`, IRQs are disabled, and `__ENTRY_RESTORE` restores state before returning to user space.

-It is not a coincidene that `__ret_to_user` appears directly after `__ret_from_fork`.
-In the next section, we will finally create our first user space process.
-We do this by first creating a kernel thread that begins at `__ret_from_fork`, as all other threads.
-After we have carefully manipulated the process state, we will return from the kernel thread function, and `__ret_from_user` will take the process into user mode.
+It is not a coincidence `__ret_to_user` appears directly after `__ret_from_fork`.
+In the next slice, we will finally create our first user space process.
+We do this by first creating a cake thread that begins at `__ret_from_fork`, as all other threads.
+After we have carefully manipulated the process state, we will return from the cake thread function, and fall through.
+Then `__ret_to_user` will take the process into user mode.

-Now that the system call interface has been established from both ther kernel and user perspective, it is a good idea to go back and fill in the `copy_arch_context` function from [arch/arm64/process.c](code2/arch/arm64/process.c).
-Prevously, we left the `else` clause empty, the case where the flags do _not_ indicate a kernel thread.
-This has been updated:
+Now the system call interface has been established from both kernel and user perspectives, we may go back and fill in the `copy_arch_context` function from [arch/arm64/process.c](code2/arch/arm64/process.c).
+Previously, we left the `else` clause empty, the case where the flags do _not_ indicate a kernel thread.
+Now we fill in:

 ```C
 #define PROCESS_STACK_SAVE_REGISTERS(p) \